onqtam/headjack/docs/quotes_and_notes/PAPER_QUOTES.md

-Self-organizing communities of knowledge can be aided with better analysis (clustering, hubs, average distances).
-This would help both with detecting what's currently most authoritative and what might be in the future.
-We can consciously guide and influence the direction of the emergent regulation.

-> "The emergence of a new scientific domain is a good example of the self-organization of such a community of knowledge, where people from initially diverse backgrounds find each other around a common interest, which gradually coalesces into a new paradigm.
-This process could be observed by mapping the network of authors, publications and keywords in a particular domain at regular intervals (e.g. every 2-5 years), and analyzing it in terms of clustering, hubs, average distances, etc. The change of these features over time may show processes of self-organization taking place.
-A good theory of the self-organization of knowledge communities would propose a number of processes and parameters that allow us to predict where, when and how such self-organization is most likely to take place.
-Such a theory would help us to find not only the presently most authoritative concepts, publications or authors (hubs), but those that are likely to become so in the future.
-This would provide a very powerful instrument to uncover emerging trends and to direct attention and investment towards the most promising people, ideas and information sources.
->
-> ...
-While we cannot truly control a complex system, it tends to self-organize to a state where it regulates itself.
-This state tends to increase the utility or fitness of the system’s active components or agents, by coordinating their interactions so as to maximize synergy.
-The resulting organization is distributed over all the agents and their interactions, and thus much more robust and flexible than any centralized design.
-Moreover, it determines a number of emergent, global properties that cannot be reduced to the properties of the individual components.
-By understanding the underlying mechanisms, we may be able to facilitate and stimulate such self-organization, or to drive it in one direction rather than another." - [Complexity and Self-organization, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ELIS-complexity.pdf)

 > "When synergy is symmetric, meaning that it benefits both parties to a similar degree, we will call the interaction cooperation.
 When it is asymmetric, in the sense that one party derives benefit more systematically than the other, we may call it cultivation: the “cultivator” farms, breeds or cultures the other party in order to directly extract benefit from it, but at the same time indirectly helping it to prosper." - [Mediator Evolution: a general scenario for the origin of dynamical hierarchies, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/MediatorEvolution.pdf)

 the problem of free riders and the need for control